ShUbHkHaNdElWaL493/ShUbHkHaNdElWaL493/README.md

-# Hi there! 👋 I'm Shubh Khandelwal
+# Hi there 👋!
+I'm Shubh Khandelwal

 I am a **Software Engineer** from IIITDM Kancheepuram, passionate about building innovative and impactful solutions using technology.
 I specialize in a variety of tools and languages, focusing on **Robotics, AI/ML, and Embedded Systems**.